UNINETTSigma2/documentation/getting_started/ssh.md

 Once the password is added, you can ssh into the remote server as normal but will immediately be connected without any further prompts.

+In other words, we use `ssh-add` typically once per day but then can `ssh` and `scp` and `rsync` as often as we like without re-authenticating.

 ## SSH client on Windows